Trajectory

 "Show me," he said.

 Elena pulled up the orbital projection.
-The object, designated C/2087 K4 in the catalogs, traced a long elliptical path through the outer solar system.
+The object, designated 2087-K47 in the catalogs after its initial cometary classification was quietly revised, traced a long elliptical path through the outer solar system.
 Long-period comets did that all the time, drifting in, flaring briefly, then vanishing back toward the Oort Cloud for millennia.

 "Initial observations put perihelion at 0.89 AU," she said.
 "Close solar approach, good coma development, probably naked-eye visible by August.
 Textbook."